Back

 The main problem for HIPAA violation is device theft — when your phone gets stolen, all information on it falls into the hands of scammers.
 Technical requirements ensure that personal information in the HIPAAcompliant software is secured on the backend and will remain confidential even if someone gets a hold of your device.

-See also A Complete Guide to Healthcare Mobile App Development in 2024
+See also A Complete Guide to Healthcare Mobile App Development

 Technical safeguards in the HIPAAcompliant app development help to reduce data misuse and identity thefts or fraud.
 They include: